sjinno/shipu/README.md

 2. If you do not have `pipenv` installed, then you can use `virtualenv`.

-   So, you would `virtualenv env`, `source ./env/bin/activate`, `pip install -r requirements,txt`, and run
+   So, you would `virtualenv env`, `source ./env/bin/activate`, `pip install -r requirements.txt`, and run

    ```
    python minimize.py your-fav-reciepe-url